thebadsektor/se2024-barba-reyes/README.md

 ---

 ## Introduction
 - The Student Attendance System is a PHP-based web application designed to manage student attendance records efficiently.
-It is developed by Code Camp BD and organized into three main sections: Admin Panel, Teacher Panel, and Student Panel.
+It is developed by Code Camp BD and organized into two main sections: Admin Panel and Teacher Panel.

 ## Project Overview
 - The system enables administrators to manage users, teachers to track attendance for specific subjects, and students to view their attendance records.

 ## Objectives
 - Simplify student attendance tracking
-- Provide role-specific dashboards for admins, teachers, and students
+- Provide role-specific dashboards for admins and teachers

 ## Features
-- Admin, Teacher, and Student panels
+- Admin and Teacher panels
 - User creation and data management
 - Attendance filtering and reporting